charmoniumQ/PROBE/docs/benchmark_suite/README.md

 \end{figure*}

 @Fig:subsetting shows the performance of various algorithms on benchmark susbetting.
-We have the following observations:
+We observe:

-- PCA only maeks things worse.
+- PCA only maeks things worse. ^[DSK: than what? maybe say that PCA isn't useful.]
   The features are already standardized, so PCA has little to offer other than rotation and truncation.
   However, the truncation is throwing away potentially useful data.
   Since we have a large number of benchmarks, and the space of benchmarks is quite open-ended, the additional dimensions that PCA trims off appear be important for separating clusters of data.